 - New or other technologies and practices that are effective in verifying student identification.

 Student ID and Password

 All students registered for FIT online courses have a secure user ID and password assigned to them by the College using a FERPA-compliant procedure.
-Students may change their password (see Password Policy) at any time and are reminded to do so every 120 days.
+Passwords are at least 12 characters and are case sensitive (see full password guidelines here).
 Access to online courses is controlled by the use of the secure User ID and password.

 Learning Management System (LMS)